CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/08-access-session-desktop.md

    ![](media/ba2.png)

-1. In Enter your Credentials pop-up window, Proivde the Username and Password of NMM User 01 and click on **Submit**.
+1. In Enter your Credentials pop-up window, Provide the Username and Password of NMM User 01 and click on **Submit**.

    ![](media/ba3.png)

-1. Once logged into thw session host, Search for **Word** application using the search bar.
+1. Once logged into the session host, Search for **Word** application using the search bar.
 We won't be able to find the application as NMM User 01 is not part of AVD MSOffice users group.

    ![](media/ba4.png)